 If everything goes as planned, the Kremlin is likely to reverse the effects of the 2018 color revolution and to re-assert control over the country through the rise to power of a Russian-friendly political class, whereas the Nagorno Karabakh will continue to be an autonomous region, although resized and more exposed to Azerbaijian’s hegemonic agenda.

 The second big winner is Turkey.
-Twenty years ago it could have been unthinkable and impracticable such an intervention in Russia’s historic backyard, but the collapse of the Soviet Union has paved the way for the redrawing of territorial and geopolitical borders.
+In the early 2000s it could have been unthinkable and impracticable such an intervention in Russia’s historic backyard, but the collapse of the Soviet Union has paved the way for the redrawing of territorial and geopolitical borders.
 Turkish leader Recep Erdogan is known to be a wise strategist who doesn’t accept half victories and this war is likely to push him to raise the stakes in the entire post-Soviet space and in Nagorno-Karabakh.

 In this regard it is worth noting that Turkish media are spreading rumors about the deployment of Turkish troops in the disputed region, something that the Kremlin has quickly denied.